Jinnyxchoi/ace/README.md

 2.  `npm install` to download project dependencies.

-3. Create a database named `ace` and run `npm seed` to seed it.
+3. Create a database named `ace` and run `npm run seed-dev` to seed it.

 4. Running `npm run start-dev` will allow you to view the site on your local machine.

-5.  `npm test` to run unit tests.
+5.  `npm run test` to run unit tests.
 Additionally, you will need to create a database named `ace-test` that the unit tests will use.